 How many treatments are necessary?

-Treatments are conducted every 4 to 6 weeks depending on the area being treated.
-The number of treatments required varies, although typically 2-4 treatments are needed for optimum results.
+Four treatments are conducted every 2 weeks depending on the area being treated, followed by 2 or more treatments at 4 week intervals for optimum results.
 These results become apparent as the nail grows out, and due to the slow rate of growth of toenails it may take several months for the full results to become apparent.